Make Custom Made Envelope Liners using coordinating scrapbook paper. They are easy to make and take your notes up a notch.

 The liners are simple to make but add a lot of detail and style to your cards and envelopes.
 It’s a fun little surprise when the recipient opens the envelope.
 They can be easily customized depending on the envelopes and papers you use.
 Regular weight paper works best for the liners but I also used cardstock and it worked fine.

 Start by tracing the envelope on the back side of the patterned paper.
 The paper doesn’t need to cover the whole inside of the envelope it just needs to cover the whole area that shows.
+Make sure it doesn’t cover the glue that seals the envelope.

 Cut out the first patterned paper liner then use it as a template for the rest of the liners.